 - Guide decision-makers in selecting feasible and high priority sanitation interventions

 Complex sanitation issues challenge Kampala City, Uganda, as its population and economy continue to expand rapidly.
-To help the Kampala Capital City Authority (KCCA) prioritize decisions for improved sanitation in the city, pathogen emission maps were developed using the Pathogen Mapping Tool (PMT).
-The outputs of the PMT provided a visual representation of the level of pathogens released into the environment based on sanitation coverage in order to decrease the amount of disease-causing organisms in the environment (on land and in water).
+To help the Kampala Capital City Authority (KCCA) prioritize decisions for improved sanitation in the city, pathogen emission maps were developed using the Pathogen Flow and Mapping Tool.
+The outputs of the tool provided a visual representation of the level of pathogens released into the environment based on sanitation coverage in order to decrease the amount of disease-causing organisms in the environment (on land and in water).

 KCCA had key questions regarding the citywide data which if answered could guide their planning.
 These included: